-In fact, when all Riley’s emotions are not honoured, and Joy tries to be dominant and actively keep Sadness away from the ‘control centre’, Riley becomes depressed and loses her ability to feel.
+In fact, when Riley’s various emotions are not honoured, and Joy tries to be primary and actively keeps Sadness away from the ‘control centre’ (the ‘Aware Ego’ in Voice Dialogue), Riley becomes depressed and loses her ability to feel.

-Hopefully this is the beginning for this knowledge about the psyche to become a little more mainstream and thus help a far greater number of people with all sorts of problems and issues in their lives.
+Hopefully these films are the beginning for this knowledge about how our personality works to become more mainstream.
+If people get it, it will help with all kinds of problems and issues we all struggle with in our lives.

-Here’s an introduction to Voice Dialogue and how it can help you.
+- This page is an introduction to Voice Dialogue and how it can help you to understand yourself and those close to you.

-Here’s an article about how to honour the unique personality of your child.
+- This article is about how to honour the unique personality of your child/children.

-Here’s an article about how your selves affect your relationships.
+- This article is about how your selves affect your relationships, including who you are attracted to.

 Please Share!